telerik/fiddler-everywhere-docs/rules-presets/ui-modifications/mark-static-resources.md

 # Marking Static Resources

 You can dynamically change the Fiddler Everywhere user interface based on your preferences.
-You can highlight matched sessions through the **Mark Sessions** action and set their the background and text color.
+You can highlight matched sessions through the **Mark Sessions** action and set their background and text color.
 For example, you can highlight all sessions that are returning static resources like images and text files.

 ## Creating a "Mark Scripts and JSONs" Rule